gmih/gmih.github.io/pages/raiding/index.md

 - Act maturely and responsibly in and outside of raid.
 You are a representative of our guild, and our guild treats everyone with respect.

 ### Performance
-Great Men in History has a limited raid schedule, so it’s incredibly important that everyone comes prepared and ready to perform.
+Great Moments in History has a limited raid schedule, so it’s incredibly important that everyone comes prepared and ready to perform.
 We’re happy to help our guildies out as much as possible.
 Check the forums or Discord for more information about strategies, class discussion, and useful addons/resources.

 #### Guidelines for Great Raiding

 - Know your class.
   - Use your potions, healthstones, dispels, cooldowns, etc.
   - Keep up with your Artifact Points.
   - Perform well with respect to your class and role.
 If you’re having issues getting to where you think you should be performing, please get in touch with an officer for tips, guidelines, and help with learning strategies.